spraphul/blog/_posts/2019-06-01-A-Confession.md

 If I am shown the door outside your heart, this will be the last section of the confession series.
 If the door can not be opened, more sections will be added further 😃(your not so fav).

+----------------------- 3 -------------------------

+Being with me is painful for you, Being away from you is painful for me.
+So Gem!, Smile 😊..
+I choose my pain.
+No announcements this time.
+Can someone end a moment in the manner it started.
+Wish someone could sing it for me.
+Never mind, here we go..

+Kuch is tarah, meri palkein
+Teri palkon se mila de
+Aasoon tere saare, meri palkon pe saja de

+Shit that hurts!
+Stay happy and remember, I always keep my promise.
+So, whenever you need me, I will be there.
+Adios!

 Your's truly,
 An Unknown